cfinker/postal-demo-extended-with-authorship-verification/README.md

 As soon as my master thesis is finished, some more details of the usage of this prototype, can be found on the netidee-website.
 The master thesis with all evaluation results and interessting implementation details will be published there.

-Developer: Christian Finker, IMS18, FH Joannuem (IT- and Mobile Security; Website of developer: https://webrabbit.at
+Developer: Christian Finker, IMS18, FH Joannuem (IT- and Mobile Security); Website of developer: https://webrabbit.at

 ### Links to used frameworks and web services
 Postal: https://github.com/snipsco/Postal and uClassify: http://uclassify.com